Denver Police Department: Co-responder Program

 The Denver Police Department, the Mental Health Center of Denver and Denver Human Services’ Office of Behavioral Health Strategies partner on a successful co-responder program that first launched as a pilot program in 2016 with four co-responders.
 This program pairs licensed professional behavioral health clinicians with police officers to respond together to calls involving people experiencing behavioral health issues and/or co-occurring substance use issues.
 The clinicians are trained to assist people in crisis and provide the most effective services for resolution.
 The co-responder program has been implemented in all six Denver Police Districts.
 As of January 2022, DPD is nearing 11,000 co-responder contacts since inception on April 1, 2016.
 In 2021, there were 3,179 encounters and of those, 1% resulted in arrest and 3% with a citation.
 The program now includes 40 staff members, 36 of which are co-responders.

 Support Team Assisted Response (STAR)

-On June 1, 2020, the Denver Police Department implemented the Support Team Assisted Response (STAR) pilot program which sends a paramedic and a mental health provider to low-risk behavioral health and medical calls for service in lieu of a police officer.
-This mobile crisis response unit assists residents who are experiencing problems related to mental health, depression, poverty, homelessness and / or substance abuse.
-The STAR team responded to more than 700 calls for service during the pilot program, which operated from June 1, 2020, to November 30, 2020.
+On June 1, 2020, the Denver Police Department implemented the Support Team Assisted Response (STAR) pilot program, which sent a paramedic and a mental health provider to low-risk behavioral health and medical calls for service in lieu of a police officer.
+This mobile crisis response unit assists residents who are experiencing problems related to mental health, poverty, homelessness and/or substance abuse.
+The STAR team responded to more than 700 calls for service during the pilot program, which operated from June 1 to November 30, 2020.
+Denver Mayor Michael B. Hancock allocated $1.4M in the city's 2021 budget to fund an expanded program.

-The Denver Police Department was instrumental in forming and launching the STAR pilot program in partnership with community groups and other city agencies with funding from a Caring For Denver grant.
-The STAR pilot program is modeled after the CAHOOTS program in Eugene, Oregon.
-The funding for the pilot program came from a Caring For Denver grant in the amount of $208,141.
-Denver Mayor Michael B. Hancock allocated $1.4M in the city's 2021 budget to fund an expanded program, and program administrators are seeking a matching grant from Caring for Denver.

 The STAR program is now under the Department of Public Health and Environment.
-More information can be found by visiting the STAR site.